31 Best Event Management Software in 2026

 4. Planning Podplanning pod

-Best for: Streamlining venue & operations
+Best for: Streamlining venue and operations

 Planning Pod is an all-in-one platform particularly well suited to venues, hotels, catering businesses, wedding halls, and event companies that handle both event logistics and venue or space booking.
 It combines many backend operations (contracts, proposals, invoicing, food & beverage orders, floor plans, booking calendars) along with attendee/ticketing tools.